-Part of the issue I have with My PTHub’s software design may be because it appears to prioritize mobile functionality over desktop functionality.
+Part of my issue with My PTHub’s software design may be because it prioritizes mobile functionality over desktop functionality.

-The bright colors, dark backgrounds, and a plethora of round buttons look better on my phone than they do on my laptop.
+The bright colors, dark backgrounds, and many round buttons look better on my phone than on my laptop.

-I found it difficult to integrate my own workout videos (videos have to be uploaded to YouTube or Vimeo first, which is too time consuming for most people unless they already have videos on these platforms that they want to incorporate).
+I found it difficult to integrate my workout videos (videos must be uploaded to YouTube or Vimeo first, which is too time-consuming for most people unless they already have videos on these platforms that they want to incorporate).